sandan/mentalhues.github.io/CONTRIBUTING.md

 1. Submit the story via Pull Request under the `example-hues` folder.
 2. Email me directly at erincole567@gmail.com and I can submit it on your behalf.
 I treat all direct contacts via email as confidential.

 If you are not famililar with how to open a Pull Request, read the [Make a Change](#make-a-change) section.
-A pull request that includes a new Hue under the `example-hues/` directory should include the "'Hue" label.
+A pull request that includes a new Hue under the `example-hues/` directory should include the "Hue" label.
 A core contributor will review the Pull Request.

 When the site is built, Hues will be submitted anonymously.
 To submit a Hue anonymously for now:
 - via a Pull Request, attribute the story as "On behalf of Anonymous" or similar in the description or as a comment in the Pull Request.